hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 * Set the default value of closure parameters to an empty closure or `nil`. `nil` is preferred when performance is a concern and optimizations can be implemented by knowning that the function user didn't provide a closure.
 * Avoid suffixing the method name with the first parameter name when said parameter is a closure (e.g., `fetchImageWithFailure`).
 * User verbs for internal closure parameter names or prefix them with `on`.
+* Consider method chaining as an alternative for multiple closure parameters.

 Agree?
 Disagree?
 Please don't hesitate to post an issue or submit pull requests with feedback or corrections.